CCRAN November 14

 photo

-Stephanie Florian, Weather Anchor, Reporter and Actor, Global News BC; Caregiver of Spouse who succumbed to Early Age Onset Metastatic Colorectal Cancer
+Stephanie Florian, Weather Anchor, Reporter and Actor; Caregiver of Spouse who succumbed to Early Age Onset Metastatic Colorectal Cancer

 Stephanie Florian is a Global BC weather anchor / reporter and UBCP/ ACTRA actor.
 Stephanie met the love of her life ‘Hot Rod’ 20 years ago while training to be adventure guides.
 Living life to the fullest with their two beautiful sons Cash (14) and Presley (9), Steph and Rod were building their dream life full of love and laughter…planning a long future ahead.
 In October 2020 just days before his 43rd birthday, Rod was diagnosed with Stage 4 Colorectal Cancer.
 Steph, Rod, Cash and Presley were in shock.
 No Signs.
 No symptoms.
 In a heartbeat, their family as they knew it exploded.
 Seven months later, Rod was officially in palliative care; all hopes and dreams dashed despite trying countless traditional and holistic treatment options.
 March 6, 2022, Rod passed away peacefully at home surrounded by love and family.
 CCRAN, Rod’s excellent team of doctors, community nurses, therapists and healers all took a pivotal role in their Colorectal Cancer journey.
 Stephanie now hopes that if she can help other families to navigate the darkness and the depths of this devastating disease, she will sleep at night knowing she has done something to help other young families like hers.
 Knowledge is power and the ability to communicate her experience and the lessons learned along the way is a gift Stephanie plans to embrace and to share.